neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 |**Selfish**| b | 0 |
 :::

 Some evolutionary models can explain cooperative altruism when the cost to the social donor is low enough (for example, the snowdrift model).
-However, if the cost of the altruistic behavior is that you cannot reproduce... then that is effectively an infinitely high cost.
-Because evolutionary fitness is defined by how much your genes get passed down to the next generation, not producing any offspring would result in zero fitness, no matter what factors you were able to increase your "lifetime" fitness.
+However, the loss of reproduction seems effectively like an infinitely high cost.
+If evolutionary fitness is defined by how much you pass your genes to the next generation, not producing any offspring would result in zero fitness, no matter what factors you were able to increase your individual ("lifetime") fitness.

 There are lots of alternate models that aim to make sense of eusociality and reproductive altruism.

 ### Group Level selection

 "*The process known as group selection was once accepted unthinkingly, then was widely discredited*." - Edward Wilson and David Wilson[^for-good-of-group-oped].
+The underlying question-"Can biological traits evolve for the good of the group?"-is a heavily debated concept.

 Wilson and Wilson are trying to pave the way for reconsidering group selection as a predictive force in understanding the evolution of behavior.

 [^for-good-of-group-oped]: [Evolution "for the Good of the Group" BY EDWARD O. WILSON, DAVID SLOAN WILSON.
 American Scientist (2008)](https://www.americanscientist.org/article/evolution-for-the-good-of-the-group)

-The underlying question-"Can biological traits evolve for the good of the group?"-is a heavily debated concept.

 To think clearly about group selection, it is important to compare the survival and reproduction of individuals in the right way.
 Selection between individuals within groups favors cheating behaviors, even at the expense of the group as a whole (as seen in the game theory models).
 Selection between groups within the total population favors behaviors that increase the relative fitness of the whole group—although these behaviors, too, can have negative effects at a still-larger scale.